jacobadenbaum/jacobadenbaum.github.io/index.md

 order:  1
 author_profile: true
 ---
-I am a third year graduate student in economics at the University of Minnesota, interested in macro-labor, search theory, and computational macroeconomics.
+I am a fifth year doctoral candidate in economics at the University of Minnesota, interested in macro-labor, search theory, and computational macroeconomics.